 These symptoms usually subside after a short period of time.
 If it does not end, you should consult your doctor immediately.

 If it is a small distress situation, a simple coping up strategy can help.
-But in a depression, it will be difficult for the person to identify their own problems.
+But in a depression, it will be difficult for the person to identify their problems.
 In this situation, they will need support from family, friends, and everyone around them and assure them by saying it is totally alright, how bad the situation is.
-Being on positive notes is the most essential and important way to cope up with depression.
+Being on positive notes is the most essential way to cope with depression.
 Giving importance to one’s own mental health and spreading awareness about the same is crucial to preventing depression.
-Practicing yoga, meditations, and healthy life practices like helping the needy, practicing good personal preventive measures are the united ways how this world can join hands and fight mental depression due to COVID-19.
+Practicing yoga, meditation, and healthy life practices like helping the needy, and practicing good personal preventive measures are the united ways how this world can join hands and fight mental depression due to COVID-19.
 We can still be grateful for the positive things life has given us.

 The rate of depression is seen higher in older people.
 They fear that the virus will attack them easily.
-If they are people who are suffering from an illness, then their poor immune system would be an additional fear for them.
+If they are people suffering from an illness, then their poor immune system would be an additional fear for them.

 If your doctor prescribes, you can go for selective serotonin reuptake inhibitors.
 This might increase the level of serotonin hormone and can provide some relief.
 Tricyclic antidepressants are also helpful.
-If you are already taking medications for other illnesses, make sure you inform your doctor about this.
+If you are already taking medications for other illnesses, inform your doctor about this.
 Take help from our online consultation platform.

 Selective Serotonin Reuptake Inhibitors:

 They are the most commonly used antidepressants.
 They are highly effective and have only a few side effects.
 It is considered a safe group of drugs when compared to others.
 When the level of this medication is high, it results in serotonin syndrome.
-If you are suffering from heart problems or any other conditions, then you should inform your doctor.
+If you are suffering from heart problems or other conditions, then you should inform your doctor.
 They will give alternative medication.

-Taking these medications can increase the level of two hormones, epinephrine, and serotonin.
+These medications can increase the level of two hormones, epinephrine, and serotonin.
 If other chemical messengers are affected, then numerous side effects can occur.